 Pursuant to the Amended and Restated Stockholders and Registration Rights Agreement (the "Stockholders and Registration Rights Agreement"), dated June 7, 2018, between Altice USA and Next Alt, Altice Europe, BC Partners LLP ("BCP") and entities affiliated with the Canada Pension Plan Investment Board ("CPPIB," and together with BCP, the "Sponsors"), Altice N.V. and Next Alt have an unlimited number of "demand" registrations for the registration of the sale of Altice USA common stock in a minimum aggregate amount, which is the lowest of (i) \$100,000,000, (ii) one percent (1%) of the value of Shares (as such term is defined in the Post-Separation Stockholders and Registration Rights Agreement) that are publicly traded as of the close of business on the most recent business day or (iii) such lesser amount as agreed by the sponsors (as defined therein), Next Alt and Altice N.V.
 Additionally, the Stockholders and Registration Rights Agreement provided each of BCP and CPPIB with one "demand" registration during each twelve-month period beginning on the date of the Stockholders and Registration Rights Agreement, subject to an exception, and customary "piggyback" registration rights to the Stockholders (as such term is defined in the Stockholders and Registration Rights Agreement).
 The Stockholders and Registration Rights Agreement also provides that Altice USA shall pay certain expenses relating to such registrations and indemnify, among others, Altice N.V., Next Alt, BCP and CPPIB against certain liabilities which may arise under the Securities Act of 1933, as amended (the "Securities Act").
 Each Sponsor also had the right to, among other things, designate one non-voting observer to the Board for so long as such Sponsor and certain of its affiliates owns at least 4% of the issued and outstanding shares of Class A and Class B common stock (without regard to the voting power of such Class B common stock), and there is no director who is a designee of such Sponsor on the Board.
-Subject to certain exceptions, each non-voting observer shall be permitted to attend all meetings of the Board and the committees thereof.
-The Stockholders and Registration Rights Agreement shall terminate automatically as to each stockholder party thereto when such stockholder ceases to hold any Shares (as defined in the agreement).
+Subject to certain Rights Agreement shall